 Driving under the influence of alcohol or drugs is a mistake you don't want to make.
 Even if you're arrested before you get in a crash, getting a DUI can derail your life.
 You may have your license suspended, spend time in jail - up to a year for a first DUI in some states - and pay thousands of dollars in fines and legal costs.
 You'll also see your car insurance rates skyrocket, with the higher premium costing tens of thousands of dollars over time.
 Here's why and how to prevent DUIs - and what to do if you find yourself charged with one.

-People killed in drunk driving accidents in the U.S. each year
+Approximately 11,000 people killed in drunk driving accidents in the U.S. in 2017

-Cost of alcohol-related crashes to U.S. annually$44 billion
+$43 billion is the cost of alcohol-related crashes to the U.S. annually

-Cost of an auto insurance increase related to a DUI over 13 years$40,000
+$40,000 the cost of an auto insurance increase related to a DUI over 13 years

-Sources: Centers for Disease Control and Prevention, California Department of Alcohol and Drug Plans, Insurance Institute for Highway Safety
+Sources: Centers for Disease Control and Prevention and Insurance Institute for Highway Safety

 A DUI: What It Is, What It Means for You

-In spite of the overwhelming risks, about 1.5 million people are arrested for driving under the influence each year, according to the Insurance Information Institute.
-This usually means the drivers had a blood alcohol level (BAC) of at least 0.08 – the federal cut-off for driving under the influence (DUI).
+In spite of the overwhelming risks, the FBI estimates that in 2018 there were over 1 million people arrested for driving under the influence, that’s 9.7% of all arrests annually.
+This usually means the drivers had a blood alcohol level (BAC) of at least 0.08 - the federal cut-off for driving under the influence (DUI).
 This often means they had five drinks or more.

 Can you be arrested for a lower BAC?
 Yes.
 Some DUIs go to commercial drivers for a BAC of 0.04, and under "zero tolerance" laws, teens can be arrested for 0.02 or less in many states.
 People may also be arrested if they have less than a 0.08 blood alcohol but are weaving, drifting across traffic lanes, or showing other signs of impairment.
 In many states you can also get a DUI for driving under the influence of drugs, including marijuana or cocaine (See Drugged Driving, below).